Wu Guoguang

-Life in China (1957-1989)
+Life

+1957-1989

 Wu was born in 1957 in Linyi, Shandong, China to the parents of rural teachers.
 His elementary school education was interrupted in 1966 by the Cultural Revolution, then, in the early 1970s, he received incomplete middle- and high school education before becoming a sent-down youth in 1975.
 After the death of Mao Zedong, he entered a factory as a textile worker.
 In winter 1977, through the first-time normal university admission examinations in China since 1966, Wu came to Beijing for attending Peking University with specialization on journalism.
 Subsequently he received a BA in journalism from Peking University (1982) and a MA in journalism/political commentary from the Graduate School of the Chinese Academy of Social Sciences (1984).
 After a stint being secretary to the president of the Chinese Academy of Social Sciences, he joined the People's Daily, where he had been a directorial editor of the desk of editorial and political commentary before he was purged in 1989.

 In 1986, when the Chinese Communist Party prepared its 13th National Congress (conveyed in October 1987), Wu joined the Office of the Central Seminar Group on Political Reform under the leadership of Zhao Ziyang and Bao Tong, and participated in the policy discussion, design, and formulation of the policy package on China’s political reform for an attempt to transform the Chinese one-party dictatorship to open politics with citizens’ rights, rule of law, and, in the long run, democracy.
 Wu was one of the drafters of the report that Zhao delivered on behalf of the Central Committee to the 13th Party Congress, and a major drafter of the policy document on political reform that was later adopted by the 13th Party Congress.
 In the years following the 13th Party Congress, Wu continued to be a member of the drafting groups headed by Bao Tong for formulating various Central-Committee documents and Zhao’s speeches, including the Politburo’s reports to the 13th Central Committee’s 2nd and 3rd plenary meetings.
 A decade later Wu published a book based on his working notes, Zhao Ziyang and Political Reform, which recorded and disclosed internal policy discussions during the period.